Blasio Vincent Ndale Esau Oriedo: Early life

 Dr. BV Oriedo was born to Esau Khamati Oriedo (d.
 1 December 1992) and Evangeline Olukhanya Ohana Analo-Oriedo (d.
 11 July 1982), both from western Kenya's Luhya tribe of Africa's Bantu lineage.
 His mother was a homemaker, a domestic economics educator, and an ardent advocate of women rights.
 Whereas his father was a consummate Kenyan statesman, politician (1910s – 1960s), and an anti-colonialism activist and freedom fighter who had been detained, 1952–1956, alongside Paramount Chief Koinange and Jomo Kenyatta (the first President of the Republic of Kenya), and a cadre of other anti-colonialists during the campaign for Kenya's independence from the British rule.
-Esau Oriedo was also an entrepreneur and trade unionist, a staunch crusader of Christianity's embrace of indigenous African cultures, philanthropist, and a veteran of World War I and World War II as a soldier in the King's African Rifles (KAR) regiment of the British Army.
-Albeit enjoying a close relationship with his mother, the relationship with his father was estranged.
-He ran away from home as a child.
-His formative years were spent with his paternal uncle, Bernard Walter Amukhale Oriedo, who helped raise him.
-It has been argued that his uncle played an influencing role in Dr. BV Oriedo's decision to actualize a healthcare vocation even though his father had wanted him to pursue a business and political careers.
+Esau Oriedo was also an entrepreneur and trade unionist, a staunch crusader of Christianity's embrace of indigenous African cultures.